Mikaben

-Michael Benjamin (June 27, 1981 – October 15, 2022), better known as Mikaben, was a Haitian singer, songwriter, and producer.
+Michael Benjamin (June 27, 1981 – October 15, 2022), better known as Mikaben, was a Haitian singer, songwriter and record producer.

 Life and career

 Michael Benjamin was born in Port-au-Prince, Haiti on 27 June 1981.
 He was the son of Haitian singer Lionel Benjamin.
-He began his career in 1999 in a Christmas contest televised special that was hosted every December called "Konkou Chante Nwel" where he won first place.
+He began his career in 1999 in a Christmas contest televised special that was hosted every December called "Konkou Chante Nwel" where he won fifth place.
 Michael Benjamin was known as a producer, a singer, and a songwriter and dabbled in many Afro-Caribbean genres such as konpa, twoubadou, rap kreyol, soca, and reggae.

 Death

 On the night of 15–16 October 2022, Benjamin died during a concert at the Accor Arena in Paris.
 He was 41 years old.
 He suffered a cardiac arrest on stage during his performance.
 Benjamin succumbed shortly after, despite rescue efforts.